mykolatyniv/NJIT-1st-MiniProject/calculator.md

 ## Constructor
 - A constructor is a special kind of method that Python calls when it instantiates an object using the definitions found in your class
+Python relies on the constructor to perform tasks such as initializing (assigning values to) any instance variables that the object will need when it starts.

+The name of a constructor is always the same, __init__().
+The constructor can accept arguments when necessary to create the object.
+When you create a class without a constructor, Python automatically creates a default constructor for you that doesn’t do anything.
+Every class must have a constructor, even if it simply relies on the default constructor.

 ### Example:
 #### Type MyInstance = MyClass() and press Enter